 }

-CREATE TABLE IF NOT EXISTS `test_matches` (
+CREATE TABLE IF NOT EXISTS `test_matches` (Here is the data actually in my tables:

 `id` int(11) NOT NULL AUTO_INCREMENT,